alxhill/powerline-rs/README.md

 ### zsh

-You must also compile with `zsh-shell` feature.
+You must also compile with `zsh-SHELL` feature.

 ```zsh
 _generate_powerline() {